floydhub/fast-neural-style/README.md

 The model uses the method described in [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155) along with [Instance Normalization](https://arxiv.org/pdf/1607.08022.pdf).
 The saved-models for examples shown in the README can be downloaded from [here](https://www.dropbox.com/s/lrvwfehqdcxoza8/saved_models.zip?dl=0).

+**Requirement**: Run this project on FloydHub GPU instace.
+CPU instace does not satisfy the RAM requirement.

 <p align="center">
     <img src="images/style-images/mosaic.jpg" height="200px">
     <img src="images/content-images/amber.jpg" height="200px">